Skip to content

 ASP.NET and Aspire Certificate Discovery

-No ASPNETCORE_Kestrel__Certificates__Default__Path or other environment variables are needed.
+No ASPNETCORE_Kestrel__Certificates__Default__Path or other environment variables are needed by default.
 ASP.NET's startup chain falls back to reading the .NET X509Store, where it finds the PFX by its ASP.NET dev cert OID marker.
 This works for standalone ASP.NET services, Aspire-orchestrated applications (including non-.NET services), and any other workload that uses the ASP.NET dev cert format.

 OpenSSL Trust